Orthogonality with Respect to the Hermite Product, KP Wave Functions, and the Bispectral Involution: Integrating a product of wave functions with respect to

-If one randomly picks two KP Wave Functions, there is no reason to expect their product to have a simple anti-derivative.
-This is true even if both of the wave functions are from $Gr^{ad}$.
+If one randomly picks two KP wave functions, there is no reason to expect their product to have a simple antiderivative.
+This is true even if both of the wave functions are from ${\rm Gr}^{\rm ad}$.